-Virgin Media wouldn't confirm the smallest and largest price increases cable customers face, but said the average monthly rise will be by £4.70.
+Virgin Media wouldn't confirm the smallest and largest price increases cable customers face, but said the average monthly rise will be £4.70.
 The company did not provide a calculation for the rise, but it equates to an annual increase of £56.40.
-Last year's price increase saw yearly bills rise by £54.

 For Virgin Mobile customers, January's Retail Prices Index (RPI) + 3.9% will be used to calculate price rises, but the total increase won't be known until the inflation figure is released by the Office for National Statistics (ONS) in February.
 Once confirmed, Virgin said it will write to customers again.

-Virgin Media will begin to write to cable and mobile customers from Tuesday 4 January either by letter or email.
-Virgin could not confirm an expected end date for when all customers will be contacted by.
+Virgin Media began to write to cable and mobile customers from 4 January either by letter or email.
+Virgin Media could not confirm an expected end date for when all customers will be contacted by.

-If you wish to avoid the price increase, you CAN leave penalty-free
+If you're unhappy about the price hikes you CAN leave penalty-free

-Virgin Media has confirmed that ALL customers affected by the price increase can leave their contract without paying any early termination charge.
+If Virgin won't play ball, vote with your feet.
+The provider has confirmed that ALL customers affected by the price increase can leave their contract without paying any early termination charge.
 Customers will need to contact Virgin Media within 30 days of receiving notification of the price increase to do so.

 It is worth noting that Virgin Mobile customers will receive another notification with the exact increase to be applied once January's RPI is confirmed by the ONS, but it's the first message that you've got 30 days from to act upon.

-However, there's no point in leaving in a huff if your current deal is still the cheapest out there – check rival providers' prices using our Broadband Unbundled tool, and remember other providers also increase prices from time to time.
+Remember, new customers normally have the pick of the best TV, fibre broadband and line rental deals and there are other providers out there.
+However, there's no point in leaving in a huff if your current deal is still the cheapest out there and bear in mind that other providers may up prices too.
+Check rival providers' prices using our Broadband Unbundled tool.

 What does Virgin Media say?